mjhm/cukelib/TEACH_TESTING.md

 1. Purely declarative view code.
 2. One-off single use scripts
 3. Code with trivial failure consequences.
-4. Highly volatile proof-of-concept code.
+4. Highly volatile code. proof-of-concept code.

+Right time to test.
+When you think the code works, and before moving on to a different module.
+Think of it as documenting the code for yourself.
+You don't want to come back to the code with too many WTF moments.

 -----------------